microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Click **Create Resource [+]**  from the left menu and search for **Web App Bot**.
 1. **Select** the first result and then click the **Create** button.
 1. Provide the required information:

     * Bot name: `chatbot-<your initials>`
     * Create a new resource group with the name: `ttmb-lab-<your initials>`.
     * Location: `West US`
     * Pricing tier: `F0 (10K Premium Messages)`
     * App name: `chatbot-<your initials>`
     * Bot template: `Basic C#`

-        > NOTE: This bot template includes Language Understanding and it will create a LUIS Application that we will use later in the lab.
+        > **Note:** This bot template includes Language Understanding and it will create a LUIS Application that we will use later in the lab.

     * LUIS App location: `West US`
     * Azure Storage: create a new one with the recommended name.
     * Application Insights Location: `West US 2`

 1. Click on **App service plan/Location**.
 1. Click **Create New**.
 1. Provide the required information:

     * App Service plan name: `chatbot-<your initials>`
     * Location: `West US`

 1. Click **OK** to save the new App service plan.
 1. Click **Create** to deploy the service.
 This step might take a few moments.
 1. Once the deployment is completed you will see a **Deployment succeeded** notification.